dentednerd/CodeNinjasv2/README.md

 ## To do

-1. Colour code the ninja images to match levels
-2. Provide a reward / achievement mechanic
+1. Provide a reward / achievement mechanic
-3. Animate the ninja avatars
+2. Animate the ninja avatars
-4. Look at reimplementing authentication
+3. Look at reimplementing authentication
-5. Provide a female ninja avatar option
+4. Provide a female ninja avatar option